Alexander IRL: Production

 On July 20, 2016, Dave McNary of Variety announced that Kress and Rivera, both being internet personalities, would be starring in an independent teen comedy film titled Alexander IRL, which would start shooting the same week of publication in Los Angeles.
 K. Asher Levin, the film's director, adapted a screenplay by Brandon Cohen.
 Rob Fishman, Levin and Rivera become the film's producers.
 The production team said that they will also be partnering with GE and startups BarkBox, Jack Threads, and Warby Parker.
-In an interview with director of innovation San Olstein, he said that the film is experimental to GE, and that it makes the industrial internet [of things] more relatable to a much younger segment than they usually reach out to.
+In an interview with director of innovation San Olstein, he said that the film is experimental to GE, and that it makes the industrial internet of things more relatable to a much younger segment than they usually reach out to.
 They were introduced to the film's synopsis by Fishman.

 In order to gain audiences, Levin explained that "The idea was to bring someone like Brent, who has such an incredible reach with people 12-18 and above, to get them to watch one of these movies.
 Brent allowed us to have a whole captive audience."
-Levin cited classic teen coming-of-age films, John Hughes' films like American Graffiti (1973), and Dazed and Confused (1993) as influences on the film's narrative, whose theme is "about how young people today are so glued to their phones and to social media," that they start to form their alter ego.
-The first feature film he stars in, Rivera faced various pressures, most notably on the schedules and to show up on set, something he doesn't need to be concerned of when making online videos.
+Levin cited classic teen coming-of-age films, John Hughes' films like American Graffiti (1973), and Dazed and Confused (1993) as influences on the film's narrative, whose theme is "about how young people today are so glued to their phones and to social media," that their online life essentially becomes an alter ego.
+Being in his first feature film, Rivera faced various pressures, most notably on the schedules and to show up on set, something he doesn't need to be concerned of when making online videos.
 Rivera reflected on the friendship between all the cast and crew members, that the film's production was like "a big hangout ses[sion]."

 In an interview, Rivera and Scribner expressed relatability with the characters they portray.
 Rivera says he is similar to Alex, an enclosed teenager excessively sticking to his phone, with a narrow social circle.
 "I think what Alex did [i]s break out of his shell, [and] I get that to a point."
 However, he stated that the later actions his character does in the film is "not something I would really do."
 He said that the scene where Alex kisses Lo is his favorite scene to act on.
 Meanwhile, Scribner reflected on the nerdy traits Darius has.
 However he said, "I think that's where the similarities kind of taper off, because Darius does not like to have fun.
 I like to have a bit of fun from time to time."
-Scribner said that the entire part scene is his favorite part of the film.
+Scribner said that the entire party scene is his favorite part of the film.